A place for everything…

 Organizational experts say that you should go through your home closet every year.
 Anything you haven't used in the last six months should be discarded.
 When it comes to an RV, anything you didn't use on your past trip should probably not be brought along on the next one.

 That's our system, what works for us.
 I suppose it's a reflection of our personality.
 Neither one of us can stand clutter.
-And with each trip, things seem to get more streamlined.
+And with hundreds of trips under our belts, things are very streamlined.

 I'd love to hear how you have uncluttered your RV.
-Use comments below to share.
+Use the comments below to share.